When you sit down to edit a book, you want to improve your story and your writing.

-Check your character details and events carefully.
+When you edit your book, check your character details and events carefully.

-It can happen so easily that a character has two brothers at the start of a story but suddenly has three brothers half-way through.
+It can happen so easily that a character has two brothers at the start of a story but suddenly has three brothers halfway through.

 One of the best ways to maintain consistency is to use character profile cards.